 What is Foundation Piering?

-Piering is a type of foundation stabilization in which the structure is supported through use of piles or piers (large beams made of steel or concrete) that are driven into the soil.
-Most often, piling is used for buildings that are very large and in environments where the soil that is underneath the foundation is unable to support and keep the structure from settling excessively.
+Piering is a type of foundation stabilization in which the structure receives support through the use of piles or piers (large beams made of steel or concrete) driven into the soil.
+Most often, piling is a solution for buildings where the soil underneath the foundation is unable to support and keep the structure from settling excessively.

-Essentially, a piering foundation will take the weight of the large structure and transfer it from a weak soil area to a strong support system of rock or hard soil.
-You may need piling repair if you have noticed signs of your foundation sinking or having other issues.
+Essentially, a piering foundation will take the weight of the large structure and transfer it from a weak soil area to a layer of rock or hard soil.
+You may need piling repair if you have noticed signs of a sinking foundation or other issues.

 There are a few common signs that could indicate an issue with your foundation.

 First, if your building has brickwork, you may notice cracks that move up your brick in a stair-step formation.
 You may also find that windows and doors in your building stick, have separated from their framing, or have cracks that lead out from corners.

 Another common sign is interior cracks, such as in the ceiling, drywall, crawl spaces or concrete footing, walls, and floors.

 Common Types of Piering Methods